-That means you’re invested in this crucial time of your child’s early development, and you’ve found a school that you trust to make the best choices for its teachers, parents, students, and greater community.
+When your child begins school, you begin a new commitment, too.
+Not only are you invested in this crucial time of your child’s early development, you are committing to a school that you trust to make the best choices for the teachers, parents, students and greater community.
+The relationship you share with your child’s school is an important one!

-You understand the importance of this time in your child’s life and you are committed to your Montessori family!
-You may even show this by attending parent education talks, listening to podcasts, following blogs, and reading articles.
+You may even nurture this investment by attending parent education talks, listening to podcasts, following blogs, and reading articles.
 It’s a lot of work, but you understand the importance and you are committed.

 1. Always reply individually to email threads.
 Teachers are very busy and their email communication often happens outside of the classroom on their own time.
 By writing a separate, private email with a clear and logical subject line, your teacher can give you her full attention without the added stress and work of wading through a thread.
 Email threads are announcements from the teacher, not invitations for a group conversation.